-Empirical studies provide ample evidence that the marginal cost of production decreases with cumulative experience in a variety of industrial settings.
+EMPIRICAL STUDIES PROVIDE ample evidence that the marginal cost of production decreases with cumulative experience in a variety of industrial settings.
 This fall in marginal cost is known as learning-by-doing.
-More recent empirical studies also suggest that organizations can forget the know-how gained through learning-by-doing due to labor turnover, periods of inactivity, and failure to institutionalize tacit knowledge.
-Organizational forgetting has been largely ignored by the theoretical literature.
-This is problematic because Benkard (2004) shows that organizational forgetting is essential to explain the dynamics in the market for wide-bodied airframes in the 1970s and 1980s.
+More recent empirical studies also suggest that organizations can forget the know-how gained through learning-by-doing due to labor turnover, periods of inactivity, and failure to institutionalize tacit knowledge.2 Organizational forgetting has been largely ignored in the theoretical literature.
+This is problematic because Benkard (2004) showed that organizational forgetting is essential to explain the dynamics in the market for wide-bodied airframes in the 1970s and 1980s.